xiangz-108/be434-spring-2023/docs/syllabus.md

 ## Absence and Class Participation Policy

 Watching weekly videos and completing quizzes and assignments is vital to the class.
-As such, all assignments are due at the end of the week.
+As such, all assignments are due at the end of the week (Sunday at 11:59 pm).
 Students who miss assignments due to illness or emergency are required to bring documentation from their health-care provider or other relevant, professional third parties.
 Failure to submit third-party documentation will result in missing/ungraded assignments for the week.

 The UA’s policy concerning Class Attendance, Participation, and Administrative Drops is available at http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop